hamidgasmi/training.computerscience.cloud.aws/README.md

 		- IPv6 support isn't available cross-region
 - Subnet max/min netmask: /16 ... /28
 - Subnets # / VPC: 200
+- NAT Gateway
-- NAT Gateway Bandwidth: 5 Gbps - 45 Gbps (For more, distribute the workload by splitting resources into multiple subnets, and creating a NAT gateway in each subnet)
+	- NAT Bandwidth: 5 Gbps - 45 Gbps (For more, distribute the workload by splitting resources into multiple subnets, and creating a NAT gateway in each subnet)
 	- NAT Gateway # / AZ: 5
+	- It can be associated with a SG
+	- It can NOT be used by resources outside of its VPC:
+		- We can't route traffic to a NAT gateway through a VPC peering connection, a Site-to-Site VPN connection, or AWS Direct Connect
+		- A NAT gateway cannot be used by resources on the other side of these connections
+	- It can't be accessed by a ClassicLink connection associated with your VPC
 - IPv4 CIDR blocks / VPC: 5
 - IPv6 CIDR blocks / VPC: 1
 - IPv6:
 	- It'sn't currently supported across every AWS product
 	- It'sn't currently supported with every feature
 	- It'sn't currently supported by VPNs, customer gateways, and VPC endpoints
+- Gateway Endpoint:
+	- It's supported within the same Region only: we cannot create an endpoint between a VPC and a service in a different Region
+	- It can't be used to extend connections out of a VPC:
+		- It can't be used by resources outside of the VPC
+		- E.g., resources on the other side of a VPN connection, VPC peering connection, Transit Gateway, DX connection, ClassicLink connection in our VPC cannot use the endpoint to communicate with resources in the endpoint service
 - For more details
 	- [VPC Limits](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html)